Muon trident process at far-forward LHC detectors: Formalism

 where $F(|t|)^{2}$ is the nuclear form factor of the target nucleus of atomic number $Z$, which is a function of the squared momentum transfer by the nucleus, $t$, which can be approximated as

-In what follows, we will estimate the cross - sections for the production of the true muonium and positronium states in $\mu W$ interactions at FASER$\nu$ and FASER$\nu$2 detectors.
+In what follows, we will estimate the cross-sections for the production of the true muonium and positronium states in $\mu W$ interactions at FASER$\nu$ and FASER$\nu$2 detectors.
 Our main motivation is to verify if these detectors could be able to measure the $(\mu^+ \mu^-)_S$ state, which was not yet observed.